NovoNordisk-OpenSource/connector/README.md

 ```

 This creates a `connectors` objects that contains each `connector`.
 When
-printing the individual `conenctor` you get the some general information
+printing the individual `connector` you get the some general information
 on their methods and specifications.

 ``` r